egonelbre/egonelbre.com/content/draft/testing-postgres.md

 # Go Integration Tests with Postgres

-When writing server side projects in Go, at some point you will also need to do some integration testing for the database.
+When writing server side projects in Go, at some point you will also need to test against a database.
+Let's take a look different ways of using Postgres with different performance characteristics.
+The final approach shows how you can setup a clean database in 30ms (there are a few caveats).

-In many cases there's a benefit in using a database interface and write mocks (or stubs, fakes) instead.
-However, there are quite a lot of cases where writing a mock wouldn't give a significant benefit or the database side is sufficiently complex and needs to be tested anyways.

-Let's take a look at different ways of achieving this.
+We're not going to cover the "how should you use real database in your tests" debate.
+At some point you'll need to test your database layer, so, we'll cover those cases.

-## Using `dockertest`
+## Using containers

-If you search around a bit, you'll eventually stumble upon https://github.com/ory/dockertest.
-It allows to quickly setup an isolated Postgres instance.

-Let's see how to set it up.
-First, we need to create a `dockertest.Pool` for managing our resources.
+If you have searched a bit on how to setup a clean test environment, you've probably come across [github.com/ory/dockertest](https://github.com/ory/dockertest) package.
+There's also [testcontainers](https://golang.testcontainers.org/) for setting up containers.
+Alternatively, you could even invoke `docker` as a command and use that.
+Whichever your poision, the approach will look similar.
+We'll use `dockertest` for our examples.

+Usually, the first thing you do, is setup something to act as the client.
+With `dockertest` it means creating a a `dockertest.Pool`.
 And we need to set it up in our `TestMain`:

 ```
 var dockerPool *dockertest.Pool